Clickworker

 Cash Giraffe: Games-First Option

-Cash Giraffe, a get‑paid‑to app with a games emphasis, isn’t a game itself; it rewards you with in‑app gems for installing and playing promoted titles.
-Those gems convert to cash via PayPal, or to gift cards and vouchers.
-Earnings depend on time spent, not your gaming skill, so even beginners can collect rewards.
+Cash Giraffe is a get‑paid‑to app with a games emphasis.
+It rewards you with in‑app gems for installing and playing promoted titles.
+You can later convert those gems to cash via PayPal, or to gift cards and vouchers.
+Earnings depend on time spent on offers rather than gaming skill, so beginners can still participate.

 Visit Cash Giraffe | Read our Cash Giraffe review